|Brad L. Winesett

 Radford, VA 24141

 Southwest Woodworks is family owned and operated along with my wife and two sons.
 I am originally from Grayson County in the southwest section of Virginia.
 After high school, I attended Virginia Tech in Blacksburg, where I graduated with a degree in mechanical engineering.
 I came back to Blacksburg for my second engineering job after a brief time out of the area.
-I have now been in the New River Valley for about 20 years.
-My engineering experience spans over 22 years working in the main disciplines of manufacturing, quality, and design.
+I have now been in the New River Valley for over 20 years.
+My engineering experience spans over 25 years working in the main disciplines of manufacturing, quality, and design.

 In my senior year of high school, I took an interest in woodworking.
 This led into an interest in construction.
 In 2000, I acquired my Class C contractorís license in Virginia.
 In 2008, I upgraded this license to a Class A. With the acquisition of a 3 axis CNC router, I decided to bring my engineering, contracting, and woodworking together to create Southwest Woodworks.